 DataWorks provides the codeless user interface (UI) for you to develop a synchronization task without requiring you to write code.
 You need to only select the data sources that you want to use for data synchronization and configure the required scheduling parameters to periodically synchronize full or incremental data from a single source table or tables in sharded source databases to a single destination table.
 This topic describes how to configure a batch synchronization task by using the codeless UI.
 The configurations that are required vary based on the data source type.
-For more information, see Supported data source types, Reader plug-ins, and Writer plug-ins.
+For more information, see Supported data source types, readers, and writers.

 Background information